mihomihouk/CV/README.md

 # <div align="center">Miho Inagaki<div>

-Frontend Engineer with 3 years of experience building responsive, high-performance commercial web applications using React, TypeScript, PHP, Tailwind CSS, and Material UI.
-Skilled in taking full ownership of the UI/UX process — from user interviews and mockups to design systems — to deliver cohesive, user-centred experiences.
-Proactively research and implement modern technologies, contributing to efficient, maintainable front-end architectures.
-A collaborative, outcome-driven team player passionate about fostering strong, inclusive teams and aligning design and development toward shared goals.
+Frontend / Full-Stack Engineer and UI/UX Designer with 3 years of experience building responsive, high-performance web applications using React, TypeScript, PHP, Tailwind CSS, and Material UI.
+Experienced in leading end-to-end product development — from user research and mockups to scalable frontend architecture, API integration, and testing — to deliver cohesive, user-centred solutions.

+Hold a Google UX Design Professional Certificate and have developed reusable design systems and accessible UI components following W3C guidelines.
+Passionate about bridging design and engineering, exploring new technologies, and crafting intuitive digital experiences that balance functionality, performance, and delight.

 # <div align="center">Links<div>